On the large-scale geometry of graph braid groups via cubical structures: Introduction

 In Section~\ref{section:grapes}, after introducing the class of bunches of grapes, we analyze the structure of the intersection complexes of (the universal covers of) the discrete \(2\)-configuration spaces of bunches of grapes.

-Finally, in Section~\ref{Section:Application to bunches of grapes}, we apply these results to obtain infinitely many examples of graph \(2\)-braid groups that are quasi-isometric to RAAGs and infinitely many that are not, and we discuss consequences for relative hyperbolicity.
+Finally, in Section~\ref{Section:Application to bunches of grapes}, we apply the results of the previous sections to construct infinitely many examples of graph \(2\)-braid groups that are quasi-isometric to RAAGs, as well as infinitely many that are not, and we discuss consequences for relative hyperbolicity.